 Cognitive-behavioral therapy is to gold standard treatment for PTSD, with a wealth of research supporting it as the most effective treatment for the disorder.
 Most individuals with PTSD no longer meet the criteria for the disorder after as few as 12 sessions of trauma-focused CBT.
+The American Psychological Association also recently determined that licensed psychologists (as opposed to social workers and marriage and family therapists) are the most expert providers of care for PTSD.
 Several CBT treatments for PTSD exist:

 Prolonged Exposure: Prolonged exposure is a treatment that helps people no longer experience the anxiety and distress associated with the trauma, by helping people repeatedly expose themselves to memories of the trauma.
 This treatment has been the subject of numerous scientific studies, and has been found to significantly reduce the re-experiencing symptoms, anxiety arousal, and avoidance of feared stimuli that go along with PTSD.
 Prolonged exposure makes use of homework assignments designed to help people habituate, to thoughts of the trauma until people no longer become upset by them.
 Often this happens by the third exposure session, which represents a huge advancement in psychotherapy techniques.

 Cognitive Processing Therapy: This therapy identifies thoughts about the trauma as the primary target of treatment.
 People who develop PTSD often go on to develop maladaptive assumptions that maintain their trauma response.
 Cognitive processing therapy identifies these maladaptive patterns in thinking, and helps people restructure them, allowing them to make meaning out of the trauma that results in less anxiety and greater confidence.
 Also considered a gold standard treatment for PTSD, the research in support of CPT suggests it is as effective as prolonged exposure in reducing PTSD symptoms.